kachar/phpInstant/README.md

 ## Usage

+The Plugin differs in two Modes:

+	PHP-Mode: if the current selection, or if nothing is selected, the whole document starts with PHP-Code (this Mode is pretty accommodating, so it could even work if the selection starts with HTML or Plaintext)

+	HTML-Mode: if the current selection, or if nothing is selected, the whole document starts with HTML-Code or Plaintext

-If the PHP-Syntax is active, select the piece of code you want to test, or select nothing so the whole file will be used and press this shortcut:
+If the PHP-Syntax is active, select the piece of code you want to get an output from, or select nothing, so the whole file will be used and press this shortcut:

-	Ctrl+Shift+E
+	Ctrl+Shift+X (PHP-Mode)

+If your output will contain a parse error on line 1, you should try the HTML-Mode, you have 3 ways to do this:

+* Ctrl+Shift+Y (Quick Panel) and select the Mode you want to run
+* Ctrl+Shift+P (Command Palette), type "phpInstant" and select the Mode you want to run
-or rightclick in the document and select "Instant PHP"
+* Rightclick in the document and select the Mode you want to run from the "phpInstant"-Menu

 ## Release Notes